Xilinx/mlir-aie/tutorials/tutorial-5/README.md

 <img src="../images/OF_external_mem.png" width="1000">

 While the shim DMA itself is not present in the design, the `AIE.external_buffer` is because it serves as a pointer to an external memory region (e.g. DDR).
-For additional details about this component and how it is linked to the shimDMA, please refer to the `./flow` subdirectory.
+For additional details about this component and how it is linked to the shimDMA, please refer to the `./flow` sub-directory.

 As for now, the `objectFifo` lowering only instantiates memory elements in L1, i.e., in local memory.
 In order to make the objectFifo aware of external memory regions that are part of its data movement, the external buffers are registered to the objectFifo with the operation:
 ```